c-sanders/BoostAndQtThreads/README.md

 Configuring the package.
 ------------------------

-Before this package is configured by the user, they must ensure that the directory which contains the Qt package `bin` sub-directory, is present within their
+Before this package is configured by the user, they must first ensure that the directory which contains the Qt package `bin` sub-directory, is present within their
 `PATH` environment variable.
-The reason for this is because this package's `configure.ac` script uses the Autoconf macro `AX_HAVE_QT`.
+The reason for this, is because this package's `configure.ac` script uses the Autoconf macro `AX_HAVE_QT`.
 This macro in turn, will go looking for the `qmake` command line utility - which generally speaking, resides within the `bin` sub-directory.